clintlosee/FindALens/README.md

     ./server.sh

+After starting the local server, navigate your web browser to http://localhost:8000.

 ___Note:___
-When stopping the server on a Windows machine, you will need to `cd ..` back to the main directory in order to execute any commands.
+_When stopping the local server on a Windows machine, you will need to `cd ..` back to the main directory in order to execute any commands.
-This happens because when stopping the server with `CTRL +c` it will leave you inside the _app/_ directory.
+This happens because when stopping the server with `CTRL +c` it will leave you inside the **app/** directory.
 If you are using a Mac, you will not need to do this.

+Alternatively you can run a basic local server by running the following command:

+    npm start

+After starting this local server, navigate your web browser to http://localhost:8000/app.

 ***
 ### Compiling the SASS and other Scripts